Growing organic traffic is an endless pursuit.

 There’s never enough time to produce in-depth, well-researched content.

-But a lack of time isn’t why so many content marketers don’t generate results with SEO.
+But a lack of time isn’t the reason content marketers aren’t generating results with SEO.

-It’s because they repeat the same, tired process and expect a different result.
+It’s because they repeat the same, tired process, yet expect a different result.

 For example, they: